exercism/javascript/concepts/objects/introduction.md

 Using the dot notation as a shorthand has the same restriction as omitting the quotation marks.
 It only works if the key follows the identifier naming rules.
+In other words, if you're key is not a single word using only letters, you must use square bracket notation.

 ## Adding or Changing a Value